zurichat/zc_app/README.md

   - _All Team member must adhere to the follow procedure while working on this project._
   - _Make sure you understand the project Architecture before proceeding with any tasks_

+  ##Project Description
+  ZuriChat is a mobile application clone of the already existing slack application with more features like music room, chess room, meeting room etc etc.

+  - Music room: A room for shared playlist where users can add, play and share songs amongst themselves.

+  - Meeting rooms A room where meetings can take place amongst members.
+The meeting room also has a whiteboard where designs and texts to better visualize points of discussion and for better understanding.

+  - Documentation room: A room that has the company's documentation, files and folders and so on.

+  - Avatar room: A room where you can design or choose an avatar that best describes your expression.

+   ##Design
+   The figma link to the design that will be implemented for this project will be dropped here

+   ##Hosted App Link
+   The link to the hosted app on appetize.io will be dropped here

   **i.
 Naming Convention**